achen353/Face-Mask-Detector/README.md

   (2) improper mask wearing, and (3) no mask scenarios

 ## About
+This app detects human faces and proper mask wearing in images and webcam streams.
+Under the COVID-19 pandemic, wearing mask has shown to be an effective means to control the spread of virus.
+The demand for an effective mask detection on embedded systems of limited computing capabilities has surged, especially in highly populated areas such as public transportations, hospitals, etc. Trained on MobileNetV2, a state-of-the-art lightweight deep learning model on image classification, the app is computationally efficient to deploy to help control the spread of the disease.

+While many work on face mask detection has been developed since the start of the pandemic, few distinguishes whether a mask is worn correctly or incorrectly.
+Given the discovery of the new coronavirus variant in UK, we aim to provide a more precise detection model to help strengthen enforcement of mask mandate around the world.

 ## Frameworks and Libraries
 - __[OpenCV](https://opencv.org/):__ computer vision library used to process images